mikedidomizio/mikedidomizio-resume/README.md

 ## Development

 A lot of the building and testing is done with Docker.
-Before pushing changes, run `./scripts/run-tests-for-coverage.sh mikedidomizio/mikedidomizio.com:latest` which will run the tests and generate the updated screenshot outputs
+Before pushing changes, run `./scripts/run-tests-for-coverage.sh mikedidomizio/mikedidomizio.com:latest` which will run the tests and generate new screenshots which will also need to be reviewed/committed for the build to pass

 ### Compiles and hot-reloads for development
 ```